ActiveCampaign/mailhandler/readme.md

   checker.use_ssl  =  true
 end
 ```

-Email receiving handler will be referenced below as `email_receiver`
+Email receiving handler will be referenced in examples below as `email_receiver`.

 ## Searching for email

-Once you have setup mailbox checking type, you can search for email like this:
+Once you have setup mailbox searching type, you can search for email like this:

 ``` ruby
 email_receiver.find_email(:by_subject => subject, :archive => true)